 Will your roommate agree to sign a roommate agreement?
 Signing a tenancy agreement means you’re protected as a tenant under the Residential Tenancy Act.
 If that option isn’t available to you, setting out your rights and expectations in a roommate agreement is the next best thing.

 Do your timelines align?
 If not, consider signing a fixed lease as co-tenants, signing your own tenancy agreement (as a tenant sharing common space), or finding a different roommate.
-If you’re an occupant and the head tenant moves out or is evicted, you’ll have to find another place to live.

 Here’s a template to guide you through the decision-making process.